 The key to sizing the buffer is to make sure that while the sender pauses, the router buffer doesn't go empty and force the bottleneck link to go idle.
 By determining the rate at which the buffer drains, we can determine the size of the reservoir needed to prevent it from going empty.
 It turns out that this is equal to the distance (in bytes) between the peak and trough of the "sawtooth" representing the TCP window size.
-We will show later that this corresponds to the rule-of-thumb: $B = \overline{RTT} \times C$.
+We will show later that this corresponds to the rule-of-thumb: $B = \overline{RTT} \times C$ .

-1We assume the reader is familiar with the dynamics of TCP.
-A brief reminder of the salient features can be found in the appendix of the extended version of this paper [7].
+&lt;sup>1We assume the reader is familiar with the dynamics of TCP.
+A brief reminder of the salient features can be found in Appendix A.